awsdocs/aws-private-ca-user-guide/doc_source/PcaCreateCa.md

 1. <a name="PcaCreateCaType"></a>On the **Select the certificate authority \(CA\) type** page, select the type of the private certificate authority that you want to create\.
    + Choosing **Root CA** establishes a new CA hierarchy\.
 This CA is backed by a self\-signed certificate\.
 It serves as the ultimate signing authority for other CAs and end\-entity certificates in the hierarchy\.
    + Choosing **Subordinate CA** creates a CA that must be signed by a parent CA above it in the hierarchy\.
 Subordinate CAs are typically be used to create other subordinate CAs or to issue end\-entity certificates to users, computers, and applications\.
+**Note**
+ACM Private CA provides an automated signing process when your subordinate CA's parent CA is also hosted by ACM Private CA\.
+All you do is select the parent CA to use\.
+If your subordinate CA is to be signed by an external signing authority, ACM Private CA provides you with a certificate signing request \(CSR\) that you must download and use to obtain a signed CA certificate\.
+For more information, see [If You Are Installing a Subordinate CA Certificate Signed by an External Parent CA](PCACertInstall.md#InstallSubordinateExternal)\.

    After selecting a CA type, choose **Next**\.